List of tourist attractions in Udaipur: Lake Palace

 Lake Palace (formerly known as Jag Niwas) is a luxury hotel, which has 83 rooms and suites featuring white marble walls.
 The Lake Palace is located on the island of Jag Niwas in Lake Pichola, Udaipur, India, and its natural foundation spans 4 acres (16,000 m2).
 Built between 1743 and 1746 under the direction of the Maharana Jagat Singh II (62nd successor to the royal dynasty of Mewar) of Udaipur, the private summer resort of the erstwhile royal family has been turned into a luxury hotel.
 The hotel has been ranked as amongst the best luxury heritage hotels in the country.

-Gulab Bagh and Zoo

-A rose garden laid out by Maharaja Sajjan Singh of Udaipur is situated near the palace on the east side of Lake Pichhola.
-A library in the garden has a collection of ancient handwritten manuscripts and books.
-Some of the part of the Satyarth Prakash have been written in this library.
-Styarth Prakash stup is situated in Gulab Bagh.
-Within the garden, there is a zoo which used to have tigers, leopards, Chinkara gazelle, birds, and many wild animals, but now most of these animals have been moved to Sajjangarh Biological Park.
-Children can still enjoy a mini train, the track of which covers the main part of the garden and the zoo.

-Lake Pichola

-Lake Pichola, an artificial fresh water lake created in the year 1362 AD, is one of several contiguous lakes in the city.

-The lake was built by Banjara, a gypsy "Banjara" tribesman who transported grain, during the reign of Maharana Lakha.
-Later, Maharana Udai Singh, impressed by the charm of this lake with the backdrop of green hills, founded the city of Udaipur on the banks of the lake and also enlarged the lake by constructing a stone masonry dam in the Badipol region on the shore of the lake.

-There are four islands on the lake:
+Sajjangarh Biological Park